Automatic layout of railroad diagrams: A formal account of railroad diagrams and their layout

 \section{A formal account of railroad diagrams and their layout}

 There is a lot of variation in what are called ``railroad diagrams'' by their creators, because the term has never been formally defined before, and because they are often hand-drawn.
-Much of it can be ascribed to stylistic choices that will naturally vary from author to author, like whether line wrapping is continuous (\autoref{fig:counterexamples:semantic-nesting} vs.\ \autoref{fig:wild:ibm}) or whether boxes are centered; yet, we can still abstract a unifying schema or visual grammar.
-However, we choose to exclude some of it from our scope, for three principled reasons explained below and illustrated in \autoref{fig:counterexamples}.
-Our definitions nonetheless capture a large portion of the variation seen in the wild, which we quantify in \autoref{sec:evalmanual} and \autoref{sec:evalauto}.
+Much of it can be ascribed to \ae{}sthetic choices that will naturally vary from author to author.
+Yet, even after abstracting a unifying visual schema or grammar, some structural variation remains.
+We choose to exclude a part of it from our scope to achieve succinct definitions that nonetheless capture a large portion of the variation seen in the wild, which we quantify in~\autoref{sec:evalmanual} and~\autoref{sec:evalauto}.
+Our three exclusions are illustrated in \autoref{fig:counterexamples} and explained below.

 First, we only consider \emph{well-nested} diagrams: diagrams composed of \textit{n}-ary sequences of subdiagrams in the same direction, binary stacks of subdiagrams (potentially in opposite directions), and atomic tokens.
-This almost describes \emph{two-terminal series-parallel graphs}, except that they are usually defined to be either undirected or directed but acyclic \cite{BrandstadtEtAlAlgebraicCompositionsRecursive1999,AlurEtAlRobustTheorySeries2023}, whereas we explicitly allow cycles.
-(We further discuss series-parallel graphs in~\autoref{sec:related} and justify why stacks are binary in~\autoref{sec:diagramlang}.)
+This almost describes \emph{two-terminal series-parallel (SP) graphs}, except that they are usually defined to be either undirected or acyclic~\cite{BrandstadtEtAlAlgebraicCompositionsRecursive1999,AlurEtAlRobustTheorySeries2023}, whereas we allow cycles.
+(We further discuss SP graphs in~\autoref{sec:related} and justify why stacks are binary in~\autoref{sec:diagramlang}.)
 This criterion naturally extends to layouts: the well-nesting of a diagram must be reflected in the visual nesting of its layout.
-Specifically, we only consider layouts where the \emph{bounding box} of each sublayout (corresponding to the decomposition described above) does not overlap with those of other, unrelated sublayouts.
+Specifically, we only consider layouts where the \emph{bounding box} of each sublayout (corresponding to the decomposition above) does not overlap with those of unrelated sublayouts.
 The bounding boxes then have the same nesting structure as the diagram.
-Figs.~\ref{fig:counterexamples:ill-nested} and~\ref{fig:counterexamples:semantic-nesting} are examples of ill-nested diagrams and layouts.
+Figures~\ref{fig:counterexamples:ill-nested} and~\ref{fig:counterexamples:semantic-nesting} are examples of ill-nested diagrams and layouts.

-Next, we require layouts to have a \emph{single semantic axis}: all sublayouts (corresponding to the diagram decomposition) must be laid out along the same axis (without loss of generality, the horizontal axis; vertical layouts are only a rotation away). \autoref{fig:counterexamples:semantic-vertical} is an example violation.
+Next, we require layouts to have a \emph{single semantic axis}: all sublayouts (corresponding to the diagram decomposition) must be laid out horizontally. \autoref{fig:counterexamples:semantic-vertical} is an example violation.